-The 2023 PUR provides updated estimates of costs, schedules, and ridership.
-The picture is not a good one.
+However, major challenges remain.
 Due to many factors, including inflation, the costs of achieving a usable segment from Merced to Bakersfield has significantly increased, and the Authority does not have enough funding to complete it.
-The Authority is anticipating successfully competing for nearly \$8 billion in federal funding to help fill the gap.
+Even with the new federal influx in funding, the Authority is anticipating successfully competing for roughly \$4.7 billion more to help fill the gap.
 The high-speed rail project is the largest public works project in the country and has a major impact on the economy, especially in the Central Valley.
-As of March 2023, high-speed rail investments have generated roughly 80,000 job-years of employment, with over \$6 billion in labor income, and \$16 billion in economic output.
+As of March 2024, high-speed rail investments have generated roughly 92,000 job-years of employment, with over \$7 billion in labor income, and \$18 billion in economic activity.

 Today's hearing is an opportunity for Legislators and the public to focus on and gain a better understanding of the current project being built in the Central Valley; the costs associated with delivering a usable segment; the existing and potential funding sources; and its value in meeting the state's infrastructure, environmental, and economic goals.
-Additionally, partners from the Central Valley will give an update on their respective roles in future operations of the system and the project's impact on Valley communities.